George Bush Intercontinental Airport: Ground transportation

 As of 2025, Route 102 continues operating between Downtown Houston and the airport, via Greater Greenspoint, with up to 15 minute headway during weekdays.
 In April of 2025, Houston Metro also re-introduced nonstop bus service between Downtown Houston and the airport, operating as Route 500 IAH Downtown Direct.
-Route 500 operates non-stop between the George R. Brown Convention Center and Terminal C at the airport.
+Route 500 operates non-stop between the George R. Brown Convention Center and Terminal E at the airport.
 The route travels via US-59 with a 30 minute headway.
+On February of 2026, METRO extended the service of the 500 Downtown Direct to operate via Downtown Transit Center and William P. Hobby Airport (HOU) with the same 30 minute headways, in addition, the bus stop at Intercontinental Airport (IAH) was moved to Terminal E - International Terminal, enabling transfer free public transit service between the 2 of Houston's major airports.

 Fares for Route 102 is priced at the local bus fare for $1.25 and Route 500 is $4.50.

 As of 2016 the Taiwanese airline EVA Air operates a shuttle bus service from Bush IAH to Richardson in the Dallas–Fort Worth area so DFW based customers may fly on its services to and from Houston.
 Previously China Airlines, also a Taiwanese carrier, provided a shuttle bus service to Sugar Land and the Southwest Houston Chinatown.
 It ended in 2008 when China Airlines ended its Houston passenger service.

 Carriers provide scheduled bus and shuttle services to locations from IAH to NRG Park/NRG Astrodome, Downtown Houston, Uptown, Greenway Plaza, the Texas Medical Center, hotels in the Westchase and Energy Corridor business districts, the city of College Station and William P. Hobby Airport.
 Super Shuttle uses shared vans to provide services from George Bush Intercontinental Airport to the surrounding communities.